 You might feel:

 - A mild itching sensation.
-If the itching persists or is accompanied by hives, it can be easily treated with medication.
+If the itching persists or is accompanied by hives, it is easily treated with medication